Degree Fields

 Licensing and Certification

-Some States, as well as many employers, require that radiation therapists be certified by ARRT.
+Some states, as well as many employers, require that radiation therapists be certified by ARRT.
 To become ARRT-certified, an applicant must complete an accredited radiation therapy program, adhere to ARRT ethical standards, and pass the ARRT certification examination.
 The examination and accredited academic programs cover radiation protection and quality assurance, clinical concepts in radiation oncology, treatment planning, treatment delivery, and patient care and education.
 Candidates also must demonstrate competency in several clinical practices including patient care activities; simulation procedures; dosimetry calculations; fabrication of beam modification devices; low-volume, high-risk procedures, and the application of radiation.

 ARRT certification is valid for 1 year, after which therapists must renew their certification.
 Requirements for renewal include abiding by the ARRT ethical standards, paying annual dues, and satisfying continuing education requirements.
 Continuing education requirements must be met every 2 years and include either the completion of 24 credits of radiation therapy-related courses or the attainment of ARRT certification in a discipline other than radiation therapy.
 Certification renewal, however, may not be required by all States or employers that require initial certification.